Subdomain Multi-Region Setup for Bilingual Sites

 If you serve fonts, images, or JS bundles from both subdomains, two patterns work:

-- Each subdomain has its own copy.
+1. Each subdomain keeps its own copy.
 Simpler, more duplication, fine for small bundles.

-cdn.yoursite.com) hosting the assets, with CORS configured.
-Bothenandzhload fromcdn.
-Saves cache hits at the cost of one extra DNS lookup on first page load.
+2. One shared asset subdomain (cdn.yoursite.com) with CORS configured.
+Both en and zh load from it, sharing one cache across both audiences at the cost of one extra DNS lookup on first load.

-Pick 1 if total assets are under 500 KB.
-Pick 2 if you have larger bundles, custom fonts, or want one cache shared across both audiences.
+Pick option 1 if total assets are under ~500 KB.
+Pick option 2 if you have larger bundles, custom fonts, or want a single cache shared across both languages.
+Either way, host that CDN origin on a global edge network (Cloudflare R2 + Pages, or Vercel’s CDN) so neither audience pays a cross-ocean penalty for assets.

 Verifying the latency win

-Setting all this up is a lot of work.
-Verify the win before you celebrate.
-Use a tool like WebPageTest or Pingdom to load each subdomain from at least three locations matching your audience: a US city, a Chinese city, and one neutral third (Singapore is a good neutral point).
+Setting all this up is real work.
+Verify before you celebrate.
+Use WebPageTest or Pingdom to load each subdomain from at least three vantage points that match your audience: a US city, a Chinese city, and one neutral third (Singapore is a good neutral anchor).

-The numbers to watch are TTFB (origin response time) and total document load.
-If zh.yoursite.com from Shanghai measures 200ms TTFB instead of the old 700ms from the US-only setup, the migration worked.
-If the numbers are roughly the same, your “Asia” region is misconfigured — Firebase asia-east1 is in Taiwan, not in mainland China, and a Beijing-based user may still take a long path.
-Compare a Singapore region or HK CDN edge before declaring the project complete.
+Watch two numbers: TTFB (origin response time) and total document load.
+If zh.yoursite.com from Shanghai now measures ~200 ms TTFB instead of the old ~700 ms US-only path, the migration worked.
+If the numbers barely move, your “Asia” region is likely misconfigured — Firebase asia-east1 is in Taiwan, not mainland China, and a Beijing reader’s packets still traverse the Great Firewall.
+Independent measurements show the Firewall’s filtering alone slows delivery into China by up to 40%, and China-to-Hong-Kong traffic carries roughly 2x the latency and 5x the packet loss of a HK-local request.
+Compare a Singapore region or HK CDN edge before declaring the project done — and set expectations honestly with anyone who promised “fast in China.”

 Deploy workflow with two regions

-The cleanest deploy workflow keeps a single source of truth and ships to two targets.
-Your repo has one build, but a regions.json (or environment variable per deploy) chooses the public origin URL and the closest region.
+The cleanest workflow keeps a single source of truth and ships to two targets.
+One build, with a regions.json (or a per-deploy environment variable) selecting the public origin URL and the closest region:

 # CI: build once, deploy to each region target